 All businesses, whether they use the cash-basis accounting method or the accrual accounting method, use double-entry bookkeeping to keep their books.
-A practice that helps minimize errors and increase the chance that your books balance, double-entry bookkeeping gets its name because you enter all transactions twice.
+Double-entry accounting is a practice that helps minimize errors and increases the chance that your books balance.
+This method gets its name because you enter all transactions twice.

 When it comes to double-entry bookkeeping, the key formula for the balance sheet (Assets = Liabilities + Equity) plays a major role.

 In order to adjust the balance of accounts in the bookkeeping world, you use a combination of debits and credits.
 You may think of a debit as a subtraction because you’ve found that debits usually mean a decrease in your bank balance.
 And, you’ve probably found unexpected credits in your bank or credit card account that mean more money has been added in your favor.
 Now forget what you’ve learned about debits or credits.
 In bookkeeping, their meanings aren’t so simple.

 The only definite thing when it comes to debits and credits in the bookkeeping world is that a debit is on the left side of a transaction and a credit is on the right side of a transaction.

 Double-entry bookkeeping example: Purchasing an item with cash